ajaypremshankar/homebrew-termo/README.md

 # termo
-- Terminal Macros

-**termo** is a command-line tool designed to help users record and run macros directly from the terminal.
+**termo** (or **Terminal Macros**) is a command-line tool designed to help users record and run macros directly from the terminal.
 This tool allows you to capture a sequence of commands, store them under a specific name, and then replay those commands as needed.
 It's particularly useful for automating repetitive tasks.

 ### Features